Motörhead discography

 In 1978, Motörhead signed with Bronze Records; their first releases on the label was Overkill and Bomber, both in 1979.
 The albums reached 24 and 12 respectively in the UK, and both spawned UK top 40 singles in "Overkill" and "Bomber".
 Motörhead improved further on their chart success with their next two studio albums, Ace of Spades and Iron Fist, which reached 4 and 6 respectively on the UK Albums Chart.
 In 1981 the group also achieved their first UK number one with their first live album, No Sleep 'til Hammersmith, which was supported by the release of a live recording of "Motörhead" which reached number six in the UK.
 The band also collaborated with Girlschool (as Headgirl) on the EP St. Valentine's Day Massacre, which reached number 5 in the UK.
 Clarke left the band in 1982.

 Clarke was replaced by former Thin Lizzy guitarist Brian Robertson, who performed on the top-20 album Another Perfect Day.
 In 1984 Robertson was replaced by Phil Campbell and Michael "Würzel" Burston, while Taylor also left to be replaced by Pete Gill.
 The new four-piece released Orgasmatron in 1986, which reached number 21 in the UK, before Taylor returned to the band.
 Rock 'N' Roll and 1916 reached the UK top 40, before Taylor left again during the recording of March ör Die; Mikkey Dee was brought in as his replacement.
 The band's next three albums – Bastards, Sacrifice and Overnight Sensation – failed to chart in the UK.
 During the Sacrifice era Würzel left the band which made the band return to its roots as a three-piece line up which would last up until Lemmy's passing in 2015.
-In 1998 Snake Bite Love reached number 171.
+In 1998, Snake Bite Love reached number 171.
 Later releases improved in chart success, with the band's album Bad Magic reaching number ten on the UK Albums Chart.
-By 2025 Motörhead sold over 25 million albums worldwide.
+By 2025, Motörhead had sold over 25 million albums worldwide.